valhalla/valhalla-docs/add-routing-to-a-map.md

 </html>
 ```

 At this point, your browser page is still empty.
 As you are working, it’s a good idea to save your edits and periodically reload the browser page.
 This helps you identify problems quicker and trace them back to your most recent changes.
-If you open the developer tools console in your browser are see a 404 error, it often means that the file cannot be found.
+If you open the developer tools console in your browser and see a 404 error, it often means that the file cannot be found.
 You should make sure the paths in your HTML are correct before you continue further.

 ## Add a map to the page

-To display a Leaflet map on a page, you need a `<div>` element with an ID value, as well as a size for the box containing the map.
+To display a map on a page, you need a `<div>` element with an ID value, as well as a size for the box containing the map.
 If you want to know more about initializing a map, see the [mapzen.js documentation](https://mapzen.com/documentation/mapzen-js/get-started/).

 1. At the bottom of the `<head>` section, add a `<style>` tag and the following size attributes to set the size of the map.